markstringer-dti/markstringer-dti.github.io/dti.md

 This is what we're going to talk about in the next couple of chapters.
 First we'll talk about working software.
 Why it's so important and how you should go about trying to get it into the hands of users as soon as you possibly can.

 Then we'll talk (via the metaphor of the swamp) about stakeholder research.
 I'll explain why it's so important.
-I'll explain how to go about conducting it so that it gives your project the maximum chance of success.
+I'll explain how to go about it so that it gives your project the maximum chance of success.